NikolVasileva/ReactJS-Excersise-2/README.md

 - [x] Add resources from HTML Template ✅
 - [x] Creat folder for components ✅
 - [x] Creating Preloader componets and add it to App.jsx ✅
+- [x] Creating Header component and add it to App.jsx ✅